PengBoXiangShang/multigraph_transformer/README.md

 ## Our Experimental Results
 In order to fully demonstrate the traits of our MGT to both graph and sketch researchers, we will provide the codes of all our ablative models reported in our paper.
 We also provide our experimental results including trainging log files, model checkpoints, and TensorBoard curves.
-The following table provides the download links in Google Drive, which is corresponding to the Table 3 in our paper. **“MGT #17”** is the full model of our MGT.
+The following table provides the download links in Google Drive, which is corresponding to the Table 3 in our paper.

+"GT #1" is the original Transformer [[Vaswani *et al*.]](https://arxiv.org/abs/1706.03762), representing each input graph as a fully-connected graph.
+"GT #7" is a Transformer variant, representing each input graph as a sparse graph, *i.e.*, A^{2-hop} structure defined in our paper.
+"GT #13" is a Transformer variant, representing each input graph as two sparse graphs, *i.e.*, A^{2-hop} and A^{global}.
+**“MGT #17”** is the full model of our MGT, representing each input graph as three sparse graphs, *i.e.*, A^{1-hop}, A^{2-hop}, and A^{global}.
+In the following table and diagram， we can see that multiple sparsely-connected graphs improve the performance of Transformer.
+Please see details in our ArXiv paper.

 Network | acc. | log & ckpts & TensorBoard curves | training script
 :-: | :-: | :-: | :-